chintamanil/profile_blog/README.md

 ## Description

-profile_blog is a simple blog application built with AngularJS, Node.js and MongoDB.
+profile_blog is a simple blog application built with AngularJS, Node.js, less and MongoDB.
 Creates your article and shares them in a beautiful minimalistic template.

 ## Features